 - In the Hood: Along with her painted face, most depictions of her feature a hood.

-- Irony: She doesn't like orcs, and yet her sister is now their warchief.
+- Irony: She doesn't like orcs, and yet her sister briefly ended up becoming their Warchief.

 - Lady of War: The only female unit in Warcraft II, and its expansion.

 - Never Accepted in His Hometown: Despite being a living legend of Quel'Thalas, she's not accepted in her town for her newfound powers.
 That and she chose to stay loyal to the Alliance, because of her hatred of the orcs.